 A similar gesture was part of the project Estación Espacial by Guillermo Rodríguez (La Práctica 2015-2016), in the exhibition PANDORA curated by Paula Borghi.

-Walk on Water is a new mythology by Guadalupe Maravilla which will be performed on the Queens Museum’s Panorama of the City of New York and will focus on the cleansing aspect of water.
-Maravilla will perform on the rivers of the Panorama along with a Celestial Crocodile, the Rabbit of the Cosmos, and a gong orchestra.
-The Panorama will be transformed into a giant vibrational healing instrument by the sound of the gongs, with the intention to cleanse political phobias and blockages.
+Walk on Water is a new mythology by Guadalupe Maravilla which will be performed on the Queens Museum’s Panorama of the City of New York.
+Walk on Water will incorporate autobiographical storytelling and choreographed rituals to create new visual memories for the entangled genealogy of border crossing stories.
+Maravilla will perform on the rivers of the Panorama along with a futuristic border crossing Coyote, La Momia songstress and the Alien Abductor.
+A gong sound bath will be administered by a team of healers to transform the Panorama into a giant vibrational healing instrument intended to cleanse political phobias and blockages of New Yorkers.

 Artist bio can be found here.